Get help if you're a carer

 The Council and the Clinical Commissioning Group fund the Carers Hub.
 They provide a range of services to carers that look after someone in Brighton & Hove.

-For more information about the services available to carers, or to request a carer’s assessment, visit the Carers Hub.
+Find more information about the services available to carers, and request a carers assessment, on the Carers Hub.

-You can also find local support services on My Life.
+You can also find local support services on the My Life directory.